What is a limited liability partnership (LLP)?

 • Must maintain statutory registers, for example a register of LLP members and PSC register

-• Must file accounts, a confirmation statement and other event-based filings with Companies House, which can then be viewed by the public
+• Must file accounts, a confirmation statementand other event-based filings with Companies House which can then be viewed by the public

-• Exists until it is formally terminated via dissolution or a similar process
+• Exists until it is formally terminated via dissolution or a similar process.

 A limited liability partnership does not have shares or shareholders, but instead has members.
 Further distinguishing an LLP from a limited company, there are no directors: like partners in a traditional partnership, the members assume the dual responsibility of ownership and management of the business.
 An LLP must have at least two members, who can be either individuals or corporate entities.
 While there must therefore be at least two members on incorporation, it’s possible for someone to form an LLP on their own if a dormant company is appointed as a corporate member alongside them.
 In legislation, there’s no maximum number of LLP members.

-at least two of its members need to be identified as ‘designated members’
+At least two of its members need to be identified as ‘designated members’.

 An LLP cannot appoint a company secretary, although at least two of its members need to be identified as ‘designated members’.
 It’s typically these members who will take particular responsibility for ongoing compliance, statutory record-keeping, and making required submissions to Companies House.